 In order to get compensation for your transvaginal mesh implant injuries, it is critical that you file a claim against the specific manufacturer of your implant.
 Often even the surgeons don’t know the implant manufacturer.
 We can help you determine the manufacturer of your implant and make sure you don’t navigate the complicated world of pharmaceutical manufacturing alone.

-To learn more about a potential vaginal/pelvic mesh or bladder sling lawsuit, contact the personal injury lawyers of Rubenstein Law immediately at 1-800-FL-LEGAL or visit one of our offices across Florida for your free consultation.
+To learn more about a potential vaginal/pelvic mesh or bladder sling lawsuit, contact the personal injury lawyers of Rubenstein Law immediately or visit one of our offices for your free consultation.
 There are statutes of limitations that restrict the time frame in which you may be able to file your claims, so call us today.